This course is suitable for a range of health care professionals who have experience in radiography, nursing, midwifery or other related professions.

 Applicants should hold a minimum of a lower second class honours degree, or the equivalent from an international institution, in radiography, nursing, midwifery, or another relevant subject.

-An appropriate professional qualification, such as a Diploma from the College of Radiographers, a Diploma in Nursing, or a Diploma in Midwifery may be accepted, subject to successfully demonstrating the required academic level by completing a pre-course assignment (early application is recommended).
+An appropriate professional qualification in radiography, nursing or midwifery may be accepted, subject to successfully demonstrating the required academic level by completing a pre-course assignment (early application is recommended).

 Applicants should also have a clinical placement in a recognised ultrasound department for an average of three days per week.
 This placement must be arranged prior to applying for the course, as the institution is unable to assist with arranging placements.